mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 ---
-title: 2021 MUI Developer Survey results
+title: 'The 2021 MUI developer survey: here's what we discovered'
-description: Results for our yearly developer survey, 2021 edition.
+description: Your feedback helps us to build better products.
+Here's what we learned about your needs in our annual survey.
 date: 2022-02-22T00:00:00.000Z
 authors: ['danilo-leal', 'samuelsycamore', 'oliviertassinari']
 tags: ['Developer survey']